 1/3 cup parmesan cheese

 1. Slice squash in half and remove seeds.
 Place in a microwave safe dish and add 1 cup water to bottom of bowl.
 Cover with plastic wrap and microwave on high for 20 minutes.
 Remove from microwave and drain water from bowl.
-Using a fork and tongs, scrap the strands of squash from skin.
-Discard skin.
+Using a fork and tongs, scrape strands of squash from skin – discard skin.

 2. In a saucepan over medium heat, add 2 teaspoons olive oil, diced onion and garlic.
 Cook for 3 minutes or until translucent.
 Add oregano, red pepper flakes and 1 teaspoon salt, stir.
 Pulse tomatoes in a food processor for 30 seconds.

 3. Pour tomato sauce over onion mixture and stir.
 Turn heat to simmer and cover pan with lid.
 Cook sauce for 20 minutes.
 Remove lid and add cooked squash, toss to combine.
-Place Spaghetti Squash Arrabbiata in a serving platter and sprinkle with parmesan.
+Place in a serving platter and sprinkle with parmesan.
 Enjoy!